sekander/Humber_College_Projects/Web_Development/Semester_2/HTTP_5225-Web_Development_Project/Week_5/README.md

 # Random Colour Data

-This project displays random color data retrieved from a MySQL database and presents it in an HTML table format.
-The data includes color name, hexadecimal code, RGB values, and hue information.
-It also shows the color itself as a small color box.
+This project displays random color data retrieved from a MySQL database and presents it in an HTML page.
+The data includes color information such as name, hexadecimal code, and a visual representation of the color in the form of a small color box.

 ## Features

-- **Displays random color data**: The page fetches color information from a MySQL database and presents it in a table.
+- **Random color display**: The page fetches color data from a MySQL database and randomly selects 6 colors to display.
-- **Color preview**: Each color is shown as a small box filled with its respective color.
+- **Color preview**: Each color is displayed as a small color box, showing the color itself.
-- **Hex, RGB, and HSL details**: Displays not only the color name and hex code but also the RGB (Red, Green, Blue) values, Hue, and HSL (Hue, Saturation, Lightness) details.
+- **Hexadecimal format**: The colors are represented using their hexadecimal values, and the colors are fetched from the database based on those values.

 ## Technology Stack

 - **HTML**: To structure the webpage and display the content.
-- **PHP**: To connect to the database, retrieve color data, and dynamically generate the table.
+- **PHP**: To connect to the database, retrieve color data, and dynamically generate the page.
-- **MySQL**: To store color data (name, hex, RGB, hue, HSL).
+- **MySQL**: To store color data, including names and hexadecimal codes.
-- **CSS**: For basic styling of the webpage and table.
+- **CSS**: For basic styling of the webpage.

 ## Setup

 1. Clone or download this project to your local machine.
-2. Make sure you have a running MySQL server.
+2. Ensure you have a running MySQL server.
 3. Create a database named `http_5225` and a table called `Colours` with the following fields:
     - `Name` (VARCHAR)
     - `Hex` (VARCHAR)